Jakebobs/deploy-vue/VuePagesTutorial/intro.md

 ### Authored by: [Carl Lavö](https://github.com/miljon3) & [Jakob Ström](https://github.com/Jakebobs)

-Welcome to our step by step guide.
+Welcome to our step by step guide on setting up a Vue.js webpage on GitHub pages.

 ## Why should I learn this?
-Mer *why it is important for devops?*
-If you want to have your own webpage as part of a resume or to allow others to more easily get an overview of your work.
-We think that using Vue is one of the simplest tools for perfoming this task in combination with github pages, since it can easily be set up to employ client-side routing.
-So you won't have to worry about a backend set up and can instead focus on the front end which your visitors will actually see.
+Learning to incorporate an automated CI/CD pipeline into something as simple as a web page is a great start for developing an understanding of DevOps.
+By using client-side routing, you get to focus solely on delivering a front-end experience without needing to manage backend infrastructure than can require more prerequisite knowledge.
+We think this serves as a good foundation for future, more complex DevOps workflows.

 ## What will I learn?

-1. **Setting up a Vue.js project**: You will
+1. **Setting up a Vue.js project**: You will learn how to initialize a new Vue.js project using the Vue CLI.
-2. **Configuring the project for deployment on GitHub Pages**: You will
+2. **Configuring the project for deployment on GitHub Pages**: You will configure your GitHub repository to automatically deploy your site to GitHub Pages using GitHub Actions.
-3. **Utilizing hash and dynamic routing**: You will
+3. **Utilizing hash and dynamic routing**: You will learn how to implement client-side hash routing, including making changes to ensure that the router automatically updates whenever new content is added.

 ## What are the prerequisites?